 FIRST NATIONS ENGAGEMENT PROGRAMME

-It’s designed to provide employment pathways within the fashion industry that support First Nations self-determination and promote a greater understanding and appreciation of their rich cultural heritage – all in collaboration and consultation with First Nations community groups.
-The Festival achieves this by:
+The programme is designed to provide employment pathways within the fashion industry that support First Nations self determination and promote a greater understanding and appreciation of their rich cultural heritage – all in collaboration

 First Nations Runway: a dedicated Premium Runway for emerging First Nations designers and artisans